Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS.md

 ttt_lootgoblin_regen_mode                   2       // Whether the loot goblin should regenerate health and using what logic.
 0 - No regeneration.
 1 - Constant regen while active.
 2 - Regen while standing still.
 3 - Regen after taking damage
-ttt_lootgoblin_regen_rate                   3       // How often (in seconds) a loot goblin should regain health while regenerating ttt_lootgoblin_regen_delay                  0       // The length of the delay (in seconds) before the loot goblin's health will start to regenerate
+ttt_lootgoblin_regen_rate                   3       // How often (in seconds) a loot goblin should regain health while regenerating ttt_lootgoblin_regen_delay                  0       // The length of the delay (in seconds) before the loot goblin's health will start to regenerate ttt_lootgoblin_radar_enabled                0       // Whether the radar ping for the loot goblin should be enabled or not ttt_revenger_radar_timer                    15      // How often (in seconds) the radar ping for the loot goblin should update ttt_revenger_radar_delay                    15      // How dealyed (in seconds) the radar ping for the loot goblin should be

 // Cupid
 ttt_cupids_are_independent                  0       // Whether cupids should be treated as members of the independent team (rather than the jester team)